The-Admirals-Emporium/Grace-Shopper/README.md

 [Have Yachts E-Commerce Site](https://have-yachts.herokuapp.com/ 'Have Yachts E-Commerce Site')

+#### Marketing copy:

+While E-Commerce expands, and customers increasingly believe that strangers will send them products in exchange for their credit card information, no one has yet integrated Stripe with a fully functional E-Commerce system to sell people boats.

+Have Yachts breaks that paradigm.

 ### Development and Scripts

 To get started, clone this repo, then run